 While keeping the Benevolent Fund's policies, procedures and activities under review, and ensuring that it operates effectively and efficiently, the Trustee-Directors currently have no plans for major long-term change.
-Clearly the Covid-19 pandemic will lead to changes in income and an expected increase in applications in 2020 and 2021, which will in turn lead to an increase in the number of grants awarded to support members, former members and their families in financial need.
+Clearly the Covid-19 pandemic has led to changes in income and a possible increase in applications in 2021, which may in turn lead to an increase in the number of grants awarded to support members, former members, and their families in financial need.
 Forecast changes are outlined in Section 5 - Review of the year.
 The Trustee-Directors will continue to promote the Benevolent Fund to potential beneficiaries, including outside the United Kingdom where some 35% of Institution members are located.